Dreaming381/Latios-Framework-Documentation/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

         {
             dcb.Add(entity, chunkIndexInQuery);
             if (explosionPrefab.explosionPrefab != Entity.Null)
-                icb.Add(explosionPrefab.explosionPrefab, worldTransform, chunkIndexInQuery);
+                icb.Add(explosionPrefab.explosionPrefab, new WorldTransformCommand(worldTransform.worldTransform), chunkIndexInQuery);
         }
     }
 }
 ```

-Beginning in version 0.14.6, there are additional
-`InstantiateCommandBufferCommandX` variants, which allow populating an
-`IInstantiateCommand` instead of an `IComponentData`. `IInstantiateCommand`
-allows for defining a custom post-process operation to be applied after
-playback.
-The struct itself should contain any needed per-instance parameters.
+You can also define your own custom commands by implementing the
+`IInstantiateCommand` interface on an unmanaged `struct`.
+In addition to
-The struct must also define a `GetFunctionPointer()` method, which is called
+containing the per-instance data required, the `struct` must also define a
-once on application startup.
+`GetFunctionPointer()` method, which is called once on application startup upon
+a `default` instance.

 The function pointer will be invoked once during playback of any
 `InstantiateCommandBufferCommandX` using the specific `IInstantiateCommand`
 type.
-The passed in Context object provides the `EntityManager`, the array of
+The passed in `Context` object provides the `EntityManager`, the array of
 instantiated entities, and a `ReadCommand<T>()` method for reading the
 `IInstantiateCommand` associated with a specific instantiated entity.
 It is safe
 to perform structural change operations within this method.
+`RequestDestroyEntity()` allows you to queue entities that should be destroyed
+at the end of playback, possibly after other `IInstantiateCommands` have been
+processed.

+Common use cases for custom `IInstantiateCommand` types include adding
+newly-instantiated entities to an existing entity’s `DynamicBuffer`, and setting
+material properties on the children of the newly-instantiated entity.

 ### AddComponentsCommandBuffer